top of page

 Q- Do I need to/can I take riding lessons in addition to Pony Club?

-A- Most members take riding lessons in addition to Pony Club.
+A- Most members take riding lessons in addition to Pony Club, often with our Pony Club instructors.
 The Pony Club program is designed to be a supplement to any other formal individual training a member is receiving.

 Q- What makes Pony Club different?

-A- There are three things that make Pony Club unique: 1) Horse Management: we teach you how to care for your horse & equipment, both at home and while traveling 2) Progressive curriculum: our Standards of Proficiency (SOP) build skills and confidence 3) Team-based competition (rallies)
+A- There are three things that make Pony Club unique: 1) Horse Management: we teach you how to care for your horse & equipment, both at home and while traveling 2) Progressive curriculum: our Standards of Proficiency (SOP) build skills and confidence 3) Team-based competition (rallies), and 4) Certifications in horse management and riding that show how much you know!

 Q- How much parent participation is needed?

 A- Pony Club is a volunteer organization and many hands make light work!
 Ideally, parents (or supporters) should be present during meetings.
 All families are encouraged to work to make our clubs and region successful.
-And the rallies, quiz, and fundraisers require many volunteers.
-There are even tasks for those who aren’t familiar with horses!
+And the rallies, quiz, and fundraisers require volunteers.

 Q- What is a Certification?